airr-community/airr-standards/docs/swtools/airr_swtools_standard.rst

 tools (and versions of tools) that can be obtained easily by other researchers in the future.
-To that end, AIRR compliant tools must be published in open repositories such as GitHub or Bitbucket, and we encourage publishing the specifics on the version and configuration of tools that thave been employed.
+To that end, AIRR compliant tools must be published in open repositories such as GitHub or Bitbucket, and we encourage publishing users to provide specifics on the version and configuration of tools that have been employed.

 Community-Curated File Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~